jlcarr/NeuralNetwork/README.md

 ```

 ### Training a Neural Network
+To train the neural network created in the example above to replicate an XOR gate
 ```c++
 //perform training on given data by backpropagation
 //data is given is that of an XOR gate